telosnetwork/docs/developers/platform/development-environment/create-test-accounts.md

 # Create Test Accounts

+## NOTE - You can get accounts and testnet TLOS at the [testnet faucet](https://app.telos.net/testnet/developers), the steps below are only for a local testnet

 ## What is an account?

 An account is a collection of authorizations, stored on the blockchain, and used to identify a sender/recipient.
 It has a flexible authorization structure that enables it to be owned either by an individual or group of individuals depending on **how** permissions have been configured.
 An account is required to send or receive a valid transaction to the blockchain